Effective on May 4, 2017

 COR can increase its “house” maintenance margin requirements at any time and is not required to provide you advance written notice.
 These changes in COR’s policy often take effect immediately and may result in the issuance of a maintenance margin call.
 Your failure to satisfy the call may cause COR to liquidate or sell securities in your account(s).

 You are not entitled to an extension of time on a maintenance margin call.
 While an extension of time to meet margin requirements may be available to you under certain conditions, you do not have a right to the extension.

 Pattern Day Traders

 Per FINRA Rule 4210, an account is classified as a pattern day trader when the account day trades four or more times over five trading days.
 Accounts, which are classified as pattern day traders, are required to maintain a minimum equity of $25,000.
 Day trading accounts are also subject to special margin requirements called “Day Trading Buying Power.”
 Day trading buying power is calculated by taking the account equity at the close of the previous day less any regulatory maintenance requirement as stated in the rule multiplied by four (4) for equity securities.
 Other security type requirements are determined based on their specific regulatory requirement.
-COR Clearing uses the “Time and Tick” method for calculating day trade violations.
+AXOS Clearing uses the “Time and Tick” method for calculating day trade violations.